 Planning for an ERP implementation is often difficult, and selecting the right implementation approach is an important part of that process.
-Project leaders must carefully evaluate potential approaches to help ensure project success.
+Project leaders must carefully evaluate potential approaches to help ensure success.

 Two potential approaches are the big bang approach and the phased approach.
 Each comes with pros and cons, so leaders must consider organizational needs, the project budget, the timeline and required resources.
 They should also consult the project team, the vendor, the implementation partner and key stakeholders.